SaneMethod/HUp/README.md

 The read method to use for reading in the file - one of readAsText, readAsBinaryString, readAsDataURL or readAsArrayBuffer.

+*Note*: If using 'readAsDataURL', and reading the file in chunks, the file read *will* be properly aligned on the nearest 6 bits to enable this, however reassembling the resulting chunked dataURL is the responsibility of the using application.
+In order to simplify this, a convenience method, ```reassembleChunkedDataURL``` is available on the HUp instance.
+See [reassembleChunkedDataURL](#reassemblechunkeddataurl) for more details.

 ######type
 String